BestTimesToVisit.com Logo

 Taxis and Ride-Hailing Apps

-The Brihanmumbai Electric Supply and Transport (BEST) buses are a cost-effective way to travel across Mumbai, covering a vast network.
-They're a great way to experience the city's diverse neighborhoods.
+The Brihanmumbai Electric Supply and Transport (BEST) buses are a cost-effective way to travel across Mumbai.
+They cover a wide area, but can be crowded and slow during peak hours.

 Ferries

-Ferries offer a unique way to travel across the Mumbai harbor, connecting areas like Gateway of India to Elephanta Island.
-They provide stunning views of the city skyline.
+Ferries offer a unique way to travel across the Mumbai Harbour, connecting areas like Elephanta Island and Gateway of India.
+It's scenic and avoids road congestion.

-Tip:Check the ferry schedules in advance, as they may vary depending on the day and time.
+Tip:Check the ferry schedule in advance, as timings can vary.
 Be aware of the weather conditions, as ferries may be cancelled in rough seas.
-Purchase tickets in advance, especially during peak season.
+Enjoy the scenic views!

 Similar Destinations